 My Budgeting on a Smaller Income

-I got laid off from my “regular” job in July last year, so budgeting was pared down to rent payment, utilities, phone, and groceries.
+When I got laid off from my “regular” job budgeting was pared down to rent payment, utilities, phone, and groceries.
 I had to keep it simple to stay sane.
+In the process of reducing expenses, I can find ways to make extra money like selling electronics, putting clothes in consignment, sell jewelry and especially sell my diamond engagement ring I’ll never wear again.

 7 Free Single Mom Budget Worksheets